RahulDubey391/sensor-app-duckdb/README.md

 The primary intention is to check the feasibility of DuckDB for Industrial IOT where the end-users are the operators of the application deployed at the edge.
 Refer to Experiment section to get more on the applicability of DuckDB as an alternative to custom written aggregator service.

+The dataset is partitioned at date level and follows the Hive Partitioning strategy.
+Also the phyical storage of data is in Apache Parquet format since DuckDB exploits the metadata at file level to reduce seek time for the qureries using Row Group/Column Chunk level statistics.

 ## Experiment
 The experiment is intended to check the following metrics for the ad-hocs query processing over the data:
 * In-process Memory footprint (MB)